 Chamonix – For the Tour du Mont Blanc, it’s best to fly to Geneva, and we’ll arrange your private transfer to Chamonix, the world-famous resort and mountaineering center at the foot of Mont Blanc.

 Enjoy the ambiance of this beautiful village with impressive views of Mont Blanc.
 Stay in a luxurious 5-star hotel in town.
-Dinner will be included at one of your hotel’s restaurants tonight.
+Dinner is included at one of your hotel’s restaurants tonight.

 les Mottets/les Chapieux – Today the tour du Mont Blanc route leads you on a long ascent across two lofty passes, Col du Bonhomme and Col de la Croix du Bonhomme.